flutter/website/faq.md

 You can run your app without these checks by using either `--profile` or `--release` flag to `flutter run`.

-If you are using the Flutter plugin for Atom, you can disable Slow Mode by selecting either profile or release build configuration.
+If you are using the Flutter plugin for IntelliJ, you can disable Slow Mode by using the `Run>Run` action rather than `Run>Debug`.

 ## Where can I get support?